SalmaHisham/Multilabel-Multioutput-Sentiment-Analysis-/README.md

 ## Second Model: Chain Classifier
 ![1_ycwr_uE8_5lnOMNCnFOuXQ](https://github.com/SalmaHisham/Multilabel-Multioutput-Sentiment-Analysis-/assets/48545560/855c6533-e7f9-4933-bd6e-4b7627ae8f27)

-The Classifier Chain strategy was applied to perform sentiment analysis in this project.
-The approach combines multiple binary classifiers into a single model, taking into account the correlations between the target variables.
-The original sentiment labels and the extracted emotions were combined, and a Logistic Regression classifier was used as the base model.
-The Classifier Chain model was trained on the combined data and used to predict sentiment and emotions for the test data.
-Evaluation metrics can be computed to assess the model's performance.
-The strategy allows for leveraging the relationships between sentiment and emotions in sentiment analysis tasks.
+In the Classifier Chain strategy applied in this project, the base classifier used is the RandomForestClassifier with a random_state of 42.
+The Classifier Chain combines multiple binary classifiers into a single model, considering the dependencies between the target variables.
+The sentiment labels and extracted emotions were combined, and the RandomForestClassifier was utilized as the base model.
+The chain classifier was trained on the combined data and used for predictions and evaluation.
+This approach allows for leveraging the correlations between sentiment and emotions in sentiment analysis tasks.